 Illegal Abuse of Power by the Conservative Government

 On the 18th June 1970 the Labour Party under Harold Wilson suffered a shock defeat and the Conservative Party under Edward Heath obtained power.
 Edward Heath was a fanatical Pro-European and had conducted the first EEC negotiations between 1961-1963, when he was the Lord Privy Seal.

 One of the Conservative Government’s very first actions was to take over the existing negotiations from the Labour Government and to merely take their seats at the table of the final negotiations with the EEC in July 1970 using the existing Labour application and capitulation terms from 1967.

 This is an Ultra Vires abuse of power to the extreme and again against the Rule of Law to just take over from a different Administration, especially when it concerned a matter of such great National and Constitutional long term importance and with such far reaching and binding implications.
 The Law is very clear that any negotiations should have been started from scratch using a new application based on relevant considerations and terms from 1970.

 The EEC should have also insisted that as a term of entry that the UK Parliament did carry out a Referendum to ascertain that the Public did want to join the EEC and were not being taken into it against their will (as did happen!) as many other Countries had.
 At the time that the UK was in the process of joining Norway, Ireland and Denmark all had Referendums.
 Again, it is another example of the cold, calculating, self- serving ruthlessness of the EEC, who were only concerned with the financial advantage of UK membership and not about whether The People of the UK actually wanted it.

-There was even the Legislation in place for a Referendum in 1971, it having been brought by Anthony Wedgewood Benn.
+There was even the Legislation in place for a Referendum in 1971, it having been brought by Tony Benn.
 Heath knew he would lose any Referendum held so he did not permit it.